25 Agile metrics and measurements - Measure one damn thing!

 How agile metrics and measurements should be viewed

 The goal of your agile transformation is definitely not an agile transformation.
-Why do you do the agile transformation?
-Let’s try a “3-why’s technique” to understand that.
+Why are you doing the agile transformation?
+Let’s use the “3-Why technique” to understand this:

 So the core reason for your agile transformation: you don’t want to end up like Blockbuster, ignoring industry trends and customer needs, unopen to change and finally running out of money.